 A child might have chronic sinusitis if symptoms continue for longer than months.
 Children with chronic sinusitis should visit a pediatric ear, nose, and throat (ENT) doctor to find out about other treatment options.

-Avoid giving aspirin products to infants, children, and teenagers, as they increase the risk of a rare but serious condition called Reye syndrome.
+- Over-the-counter pain medications: These include acetaminophen (Tylenol) or nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen (Advil) to reduce fever or relieve associated headaches.
+A person should avoid giving aspirin products to infants, children, and teenagers, as these increase the risk of a rare but serious condition called Reye’s syndrome.

-These natural and home remedies might also help ease symptoms:
+These natural and home remedies might also help ease cold symptoms: